How Do You Make Money From UITF Investing?

 When you invest in a UITF, the bank will (and should) give you a certificate that states exactly how many units you own.
 And in our example, your certificate will state that you own 20,000 units.

-Well the bank, specifically the fund’s manager (or managers), will use your money and invest it in “more complicated” investment products like government securities, bonds, the stock market and many others.
+The bank, specifically the fund’s manager (or managers), will use your money and invest it in “more complicated” investment products like government securities, bonds, the stock market, and many others.

-That’s why there are many kinds of UITF; and it’s name usually indicates where the money is being invested by the fund manager.
+That’s why there are many kinds of UITF; its name usually indicates where the fund manager invests the money.

 For example, the money pooled into BPI’s Short Term Fund is normally invested in short-term government securities, money market securities, and other highly marketable fixed-income instruments.